edgedb/edgedb/docs/reference/configuration.rst

 Server configuration
 ====================

-EdgeDB exposes a number of configuration parameters that affect its behavior.
+|Gel| exposes a number of configuration parameters that affect its
+behavior.
 In this section we review the ways to change the server configuration, as well as detail each available configuration parameter.